turboatifa/tlml-preview/- [Examples](./EXAMPLES.md

 ## Welcome to TLML Example Article

-This is an example article written in **TLML (Turbo Lightweight Markup Language)**.
+This is an example article written in **TLML**.
 It demonstrates *all major features* including headings, formatting, lists, tables, collapsible sections, colors, images, links, and code blocks. 🚀

 ### Why TLML?